 CompTIA A+ certification is also for computer repair techs but is somewhat more comprehensive than the CST, addressing networking and security as well as installation, maintenance, and repair.
 To earn A+ certification you need to pass CompTIA's essentials exam and practical applications exam.
 Several major companies in the computer industry have made A+ certification a mandatory credential for employment.

 Step 5: Obtain Employment

-The U.S. Bureau of Labor Statistics doesn't have specific figures for computer repair techs, but in the larger category for computer, automated teller and office machine repairers, approximately 133,100 people were employed in 2012 (www.bls.gov, with employment projected to reach 138,200 by 2022.
-Your strongest job prospects are with computer and electronics wholesalers and retailers, computer systems design firms and computer repair services.
-You could also establish your own repair service - according to the BLS, around 20% of computer technicians are self-employed.
-As of May 2014, you could expect to earn a median salary of $35,560.
+The U.S. Bureau of Labor Statistics doesn't have specific figures for computer repair techs, but in the larger category for computer support specialists, approximately 863,100 people were employed in 2018.
+Your strongest job prospects are with computer systems design firms and education service companies.

 What Are Some Related Careers?